bethanybeachbum/bethanybeachbum.github.io/_posts/2024-05-17-GAP-Conclusion.md

 <p style="color:Teal; font-size:larger; font-weight:bold ">1.
 Bring more cash along in addition to credit cards.
 There are many little restaurants that are inexpensive and prefer cash.
 Support local!</p>

 <p style="color:Teal; font-size:larger; font-weight:bold ">2.
 Carry less stuff.
-Constantly ask yourself, "Is there any way I do without this?"
+Constantly ask yourself, "Is there any way I can do without this?"
 Remember the old adage about going on vacation:  Bring twice the cash and half the clothes!</p>

 <p style="color:Teal; font-size:larger; font-weight:bold ">3.
 Go North to South on the GAP if you can.
 That is Pittsburgh to Cumberland.
 The elevation gain between Cumberland and the continental divide is the steepest.
 You want to be going down hill!</p>

 <p style="color:Teal; font-size:larger; font-weight:bold ">4.
 It is a ride not a race.
 Take lots of pictures and enjoy the beauty.
 Stop often to savor the sites.</p>

 <p style="color:Teal; font-size:larger; font-weight:bold ">5.
 Pay close attention to the weather and bring as little clothes as needed.</P>

 <p style="color:Teal; font-size:larger; font-weight:bold ">6.
 There are two long stretches with few or no towns or anything!
-Keep this in mind for food and water.</P>
+Keep this in mind for food and water.
+They are:</P>
 <p style="color:Teal; font-size:larger; font-weight:bold ">--   Twenty-Five miles of trail just North of Connellsville</p>
 <p style="color:Teal; font-size:larger; font-weight:bold ">--   The 30 mile trek between Confluence and Meyersdale.</p>